Anuswar/Vscod-Extension-/README.md

   - **PowerShell**: A shell used in Windows for scripting and task automation, including managing and removing directories.
 - **Git**: A version control system for tracking changes in the repository and cloning it to local machines.
 - **Extensions API**: Utilizes VS Code’s command-line interface to install, update, and manage extensions.

-This explanation clarifies the role of "shell" and includes relevant details about the technology stack.

 ## 🤝 Contributing